 - Tap the Visual Look Up button.

-This feature will need to go through all of your photos to process and index the results.
+Visual Look Up will need to go through all of your photos to process and index the results.
 If you have a lot of photos, this may take a while.
-I also found that so far, it works best with animals, plants, and some objects.
-I've had problems getting locations to work — hopefully, this is ironed out in future betas before the final release.